 We can’t say we didn’t know this was going down.
 Big companies like Exxon Mobil knew for decades, although, like the tobacco industry, they sank a fortune into deceiving and confusing the public about the true cost of using their products.
 (It’s not terribly hard to confuse and deceive people who actively want to be confused and deceived.)
 Even so, it’s not like climate change was a big secret.
 The military has known for quite some time, and they’re setting up processes to mitigate and adapt.
 Even states like North Carolina, which tried to ignore rising seas, can no longer deny that climate change is already happening.
 Now they’re just letting communities do what they need to do, and good luck.

 Animals, who manage to ignore politics until it affects them, know that climate change is already happening.
 Bird populations are shifting north in order to remain in the climactic zones to which they’ve become accustomed.
 This means that birds native to Wisconsin, like the ruffed grouse, have headed to Canada, leaving their old territory to Carolina wrens.
 Earlier springs have also wreaked havoc for Alaskan grizzlies.
-Instead of being able to gorge on salmon and then on ripening elderberries to fatten up for winter, the salmon runs and berry season are starting to occur simultaneously, forcing hungry bears to choose.
+Instead of being able to gorge on salmon and then on ripening elderberries to fatten up for winter, the salmon runs and berry season are starting to occur simultaneously, forcing hungry bears to choose (here’s how to keep them from choosing you).
 Ecosystems that evolved together in a stable climate may well come apart as plants and their pollinators or predators and their usual prey become mismatched.
 Some animals are climate change’s winners, too: it’s a boom time for rats as populations are responding to warmer temperatures by exploding in our cities.
 Don’t forget, rat fleas carry plague.

 More proof that climate change is already happening lies in the hotter temperatures we’re experiencing for ourselves.
 We broke planet-wide temperature records three years in a row now, tremendously unlikely absent the action of humans.
 Summers far hotter than our parents and grandparents experienced in the 1950s are now alarmingly commonplace, and climate change isn’t done with us yet, since greenhouse gases we’re releasing now will heat the planet for years to come.
 Europeans are anticipating regular heatwaves of 40°C (104°F) with super-heatwaves of 55°C (131°F) in the coming years.
 Throw relative humidity into the mix, and we can expect suffering and heat-related deaths, especially in highly populated regions like India, China, and the United States.
 Even the land itself is starting to heat up faster.